osmosis-labs/osmosis/x/incentives/spec/02_state.md

 }
 ```

-### Pot queues
+### Gauge queues

 #### Upcoming queue

-To release from `Pots` every epoch, we schedule distribution start time with time key queue.
+To release from `Gauges` every epoch, we schedule distribution start time with time key queue.

 #### Active queue

-Active queue has all the `Pots` that are distributing and after distribution period finish, it's removed from the queue.
+Active queue has all the `Gauges` that are distributing and after distribution period finish, it's removed from the queue.